 The Board of Trustees shall evaluate the library director.
 During this process the Board shall:

-Prepare an initial review based upon the position description with input from all members of the Board
+Prepare an initial review based upon the position description with input from all members of the Board.

-Meet with the library director to discuss the evaluation
+Meet with the library director to discuss the evaluation.

-Submit a report detailing the review and the discussion
+Submit a report detailing the review and the discussion.

 The library director may appeal to the Board of Trustees